KhalidOwlWalid/particle_simulation/README.md

 By default, `self.offset_x, self.offset_y, self.radius, self.D, self.include_velocity` has already been locally set inside 'task_d.py`

 ## Task E
-- Can have the same configuration as task A
+- Can have the same configuration as task A but `self.task = 'E'`

 NOTE : Set `self.debug` to `True` if you want to see what is generally going on with the simulation